Ferd'nand: Author

 Mikkelsen, or "Mik" as he preferred to be known, moved to the United States in 1946, becoming a citizen in 1954.
 Mikkelsen turned over the strip to others, including Frank Thomas (no relation to Disney's Frank Thomas) for a time from 1955 until the mid-1960s.
-He then drew it until his death in 1982, after which Al Plastino, drew it until 1989.
+Mik then drew it until his death in 1982, after which Al Plastino drew it until 1989.
 Plastino's strips were signed "Al + Mik".

 Henrik Rehr, a Danish illustrator and painter, took over the strip in 1989, and was the final author.
 Rehr's strips are signed "Rehr.Mik".

 Characters and story

 The main character, presumably named Ferd'nand, is a round, mustachioed, middle-aged father and husband, recognized by his conical hat.
 Ferd'nand's son sports a similar hat, while his wife and dog are rather unremarkable in appearance.
 Ferd'nand's father also appeared in one strip, looking and being dressed like his son except for the white hair and mustache and wearing eyeglasses.

 Unlike most strips, Ferd'nand lacks basic continuity or any cast of recurring characters other than the immediate Ferd'nand family.
 Ferd'nand himself has been seen working in nearly every occupation and in any location imaginable.
 Similarly, each strip stands alone; no story spans multiple strips.
-This lends a rather fantasy-like, ephemeral air to the strip.